Kidsgrove Canal Nature Recovery walks are back!

 How to book

-Feel free to turn up on the day, although to make sure you are kept in the loop with updates such as rescheduling, it’s best to book for free on Eventbrite.
+Feel free to turn up on the day, although places are limited to 25.
+To guarantee your place and make sure you are kept in the loop with updates such as rescheduling, it’s best to .
 You can find all the walks in one handy collection at bit.ly/KCNRWalks

 Notes